charmed-kubernetes/kubernetes-docs/pages/k8s/1.20/upgrading.md

     <span class="p-notification__status">Caution:</span>
 There is a known issue
 <a href="https://bugs.launchpad.net/juju/+bug/1904619"> (https://bugs.launchpad.net/juju/+bug/1904619)</a>
-with container profiles not surviving an upgrade in clouds running on LXD.
-If your container-based applications fail to work properly after an upgrade, please see this
+with container profiles not surviving an upgrade when deploying applications to LXD.
+If your container-based applications fail to work properly after an upgrade, or you use the Juju `localhost` cloud, please see this
 <a href="/kubernetes/docs/troubleshooting#lxd"> topic on the troubleshooting page</a>
   </p>
 </div>